 Tartini Square is the perfect spot to get your bearings in Piran.
 It's the most famous location here and is named after Piran's most famous resident, Giuseppe Tartini, who was a famous violinist and composer.

 The plaza used to be a harbor but was filled in with sand in the 19th century to build the ellipse-shaped area visitors presently see.
 It was once a turnaround for a trolley that ran between nearby coastal cities but went through renovations in the mid-20th century that created its present design.

 Touring is hardly ever ideal when it rains, of course, but it was really fun to take photos of Tartini Square at night filled with precipitation.
 The reflection of the lights on the stone was beautiful.

-Venice ruled the city for quite some time so if the architecture reminds you this legendary Italian locale, that’s why!
-There are two things in particular here that most emulate Piran’s Venetian history:
+Venice ruled the city for quite some time so if the architecture reminds you of this legendary Italian locale, that's why!
+There are two things in particular here that most emulate Piran's Venetian history:

 - The Venetian House.
 In the photo below it's just to the left of me, in the background of the photo.

 - Two stone flag poles that mark the entrance to the square, created in the 15th century.
 If you've been to Venice you know two famous poles mark the entrance to the most notable square there too, Piazza San Marco, better known as St. Mark's Square.

 From Tartini Square you can walk: